Good Survey Questions & Examples

 Star Rating Survey Questions

-Star rating survey questions use 1–5 stars to collect satisfaction or quality ratings.
-See examples, when to use star ratings vs. numeric scales, and best practices.
+5 star survey questions use 1–5 stars to collect satisfaction or quality ratings.
+See star rating examples, when to use a 5 star survey vs. numeric scales, and best practices.

 See examples →